Nuclear energy is a hot topic in today’s world. Fossil fuels are a non-renewable source, so fossil fuel reserves aren’t going to last forever.

 It has very low operating costs, produces sufficient energy to meet demand, and has a variety of other economic benefits that can’t be ignored.

-While accidents and the environmental impact of spent fuel need to be considered, we simply don’t have any better options for long-term mass energy production.
+While accidents and the environmental impact of spent fuel need to be considered, we simply don’t have any better options for mid-term mass energy production.

-If better solutions come along, the future of nuclear energy will have to be re-examined.
+As better solutions come along, the future of nuclear energy will have to be re-examined.
 New developments in renewable resources like solar, wave, tidal energy, and wind energy will dramatically change the discussion.

-For now though, nuclear remains as one of the only viable options to solving Earth’s future energy needs without pumping greenhouse gases and air pollution into the atmosphere.
+For now though, nuclear remains one of the best options for solving Earth’s future energy needs without pumping greenhouse gases and air pollution into the atmosphere.